josekron/serverless-aws-mcp/README.md

 # POC

-This is a POC of a service using AI Agents where there is a MCP server and one MCP Client that will interact with the MCP server and external services.
+This is a POC of a service using AI Agents where there is a Model Context Protocol (MCP) server and one MCP Client that will interact with the MCP server and external services.

 ## Technologies used